Redaelli: «GP 2022 data heralds an incredibly successful edition»

 Cars - Roaring Engines (2006)

-This roundup of films for car lovers ends with another Disney masterpiece, this time in a cartoon version.
+This roundup of films for car lovers ends with another Disney masterpiece, this time in cartoon version.
 The protagonist of Cars is Lightning McQueen (the tribute to Steve McQueen seems evident), a young and enterprising racing car who dreams of taking part in the Piston Cup, the most important race in the world.
 On his way, however, he will find numerous obstacles, to overcome which he will need many friends.

 Books to read for those who love cars